Adult Inpatient Services / Inpatient Services Unit

 This Adult Inpatient Services (AIS) placement offers skills development in assessment, treatment, consultation, and clinical research.
 The fellow will clinically manage and observe clinical problems reflecting the full spectrum of psychiatric disorders.
 The fellow will carry direct care responsibilities within the unit as a primary clinician.
 Responsibility for coordinating a client's overall plan of care rests with the primary clinician (who may be a staff social worker, staff nurse, resident in psychiatry, or the doctoral psychology fellow).

-As a valued member of the multidisciplinary treatment team on the Inpatient Services Unit, the fellow will acquire or further develop their skills in: comprehensive admissions assessments; differential diagnosis; case formulation; treatment planning; case presentations; individual and group psychotherapy; disposition planning; and preparation of progress notes and discharge summaries.
+As a valued member of the multidisciplinary treatment team on the Inpatient Services Unit, the fellow will acquire or further develop their skills in: comprehensive admissions assessments; differential diagnosis; case formulation; treatment planning; case presentations; individual and group psychotherapy; positive behavioral support planning; disposition planning; and preparation of progress notes and discharge summaries.

-The fellow will also have the opportunity to administer psychological assessments, participate in psycho-educational programming, provide case management, and assist in the formulation and implementation of positive behavioral support plans for clients on the unit.
+The fellow will also have the opportunity to administer psychological assessments, participate in psycho-educational programming, provide case management, and assist in the formulation and implementation of positive behavioral support plans for clients on the unit and possibly other units or with consultation opportunities to outpatient teams, such as the Forensic Team or ACT Team.
 Fellows also have the opportunity to lead groups on the unit based on unit needs and the fellow's expertise.

 The fellow plays a central role within the psychology service on the unit, which is overseen by a variety of faculty members based at CMHC and also includes two part-time doctoral fellows.

-There is also an opportunity to see one or two individuals for outpatient psychotherapy at CMHC if this is an interest of the fellow.
+There is also an opportunity to see one or two individuals for outpatient psychotherapy at CMHC if this is an interest of the fellow and if the fellow demonstrates they are capable of completing all inpatient requirements and have the time to also follow the duties required for completing expectations of the provision of some outpatient psychotherapy.
 This experience offers the opportunity to diversify the training experience and work with individuals on a different part of their recovery journey.
 This enables the fellow to collaborate with an outpatient team at CMHC, adding further depth to the training experience and knowledge of how outpatient interdisciplinary teams operate within the CMHC system.
+In some experiences the fellow may be able to follow a patient within the inpatient setting and then follow them to the outpatient setting once they are discharged to the community and an outpatient team.

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs though do not necessarily receive training or supervised experience in all of them.
-The EBPs include, as part of a recovery-oriented model of care: person-centered planning, peer support, supported housing, supported employment, strengths-based case management, integrated treatment for co-occurring disorders, social skills training, dialectical behavior therapy, cognitive behavior therapy, illness management and recovery, family psycho-education, and psychopharmacology.
+The EBPs include, as part of a recovery-oriented model of care: person-centered planning, peer support, supported housing, supported employment, psychodynamic therapy, strengths-based case management, integrated treatment for co-occurring disorders, social skills training, dialectical behavior therapy, cognitive behavior therapy, acceptance and commitment therapy, wellness recovery action planning, family psycho-education, and psychopharmacology.

 The psychological assessment experience for AIS fellows involves routinely conducting a number of brief assessments to assess the presence and severity of symptoms or change in symptoms over time.
 In addition to a clinical interview and record review, the psychology fellow typically will use standardized symptom measures.
-Fellows will also conduct at least two comprehensive psychological assessments during the course of the training year; of which there are three types: (1) psycho-diagnostic assessments that include measures of cognitive abilities, executive functioning, and personality; (2) behavioral assessments focused on Positive Behavioral Support Planning; and (3) specialized assessments that focus on risk assessment, residential placement needs, and the assessment of a course of treatment.
+Fellows will also conduct at least two comprehensive assessments in positive behavioral support planning, which includes development of the plan and following up in plan implementation.
+The positive behavioral support planning includes weekly behavioral rounds and follow-up supports for the teams and individuals involved.
+It also may include extra training that must be provided for the teams, staff, and person in recovery.

 Erika Carr, Ph.D., Primary Advisor